 The GOP may have shut down Merrick Garland’s nomination, but it seems they haven’t kept him from reaching the highest court in the land.
 According to witnesses, Judge Garland has been spotted skulking in the rafters of the Supreme Court of the United States, whispering his dissents to himself and clutching a withered rose to his breast.

 Wow.
-An unconfirmed Merrick Garland lurking around the court’s crawlspace shows just how little precedent there is for the past year of political maneuvers surrounding Antonin Scalia’s vacant seat.
+An unconfirmed Merrick Garland lurking around the court’s crawlspace shows just how little precedent there is for the past year of political maneuvers surrounding vacant Supreme Court seats.